Lowell Workers' Compensation

 An OSHA violation demonstrates that an employer has either intentionally or negligently put employees at risk.
 Employee protections are very broad under Massachusetts workers’ compensation laws, so employees are not required to prove OSHA violations or other negligence in order to be entitled to benefits after a work injury.

 Even when employers follow all safeguards and workplace best practices, workers or surviving family members of a person killed on the job may still make a claim for work injuries.
 Workers’ compensation benefits are available after all injuries that occur as a direct result of the performance of work duties.A Lowell Workers’ Compensation Lawyer Can Help

 Workplace illnesses have an annual cost of $58 billion per year and workplace fatalities cost more than $192 billion nationwide according to the Economic Policy Institute.
 Individual workers who are hurt on-the-job need to understand how to make a workers’ compensation claim and need to ensure that they get the full benefits that they deserve after an accident or workplace illness.
 Our law firm can guide workers’ or family members of people killed on-the-job through the process of making a work injury claim or resolving benefits disputes.

-Schedule your free consultation with a Lowell workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Lowell workers’ compensation lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.